verypossible/nerves_system_jetson_nano/README.md

 | WiFi                 | M.2 Key-E with PCIe x1          |
 | USB                  | 4x USB 3.0 A (Host) - USB 2.0 Micro B (Device) |
 | HW Watchdog          | AM335x watchdog enabled on boot.
 Be sure to enable `heart` in your vm.args or the device will reboot |

+## Known issues

+This system is under development.
+Components of the system may change without upgrade paths until the partition structure and included helper libraries are added.
+It is also unclear what will be required in the system to support cross compiling for CUDA and the inclusions are subject to change.
+Other quirks and known issues are:

+* Reboot sometimes hangs when rebooting too soon after boot.
+  It seems to be associated with `sdhci-tegra`.
+  When the reboot hangs, eventually the message `sdhci-tegra sdhci-tegra.0: Tuning done` will be seen and the system will reboot.

 ## Using